A Helpful Guide for the Lessor and the Lessee

 Conservation of Capital

-With a lease, your customers’ capital isn’t tied up in equipment or system costs.
+With a lease, a customer’s (or lessee’s) capital isn’t tied up in equipment or system costs.
 It’s free to be spent on other items such as additional office space, training or personnel.

-Your customers can lock-in payments now while avoiding the risk of inflation in the future and simplifying the budgeting of monthly payments.
+Customers can lock-in payments now while avoiding the risk of rising interest rates in the future and simplifying the budgeting of monthly cash flows.

-Leasing allows your customers to structure payments to fit their budget.
-We offer a variety of traditional and customized structures to meet their needs.
+Leasing allows customers to structure payments to fit their budget.
+We offer a variety of traditional and customized structures to meet a customer’s needs.

 Easier Cash Flow Forecasting

-Fixed monthly payments help your customers’ budget money into the future.
+Fixed monthly payments help customers budget money into the future.

 Purchase and Renewal Options

-Leasing allows your customers to deduct monthly lease payments on a true lease as an operating expense.
-Additionally, leasing may help customers avoid the Alternative Minimum Tax (AMT) by reducing their AMT Income.*
+Leasing allows customers to deduct monthly lease payments on a true lease as an operating expense.

 Off-Balance Sheet Financing

-In some instances your customers may be advised to keep their equipment “off-balance sheet.”
-Depending on the lease structure and the accounting treatment, their lease may qualify for off-balance sheet treatment, which may assist them in acquiring the equipment they need while:
+In some instances, customers may be advised to keep their equipment “off-balance sheet.”
+Depending on the lease structure and the accounting treatment, a lease may qualify for off-balance sheet treatment which may assist them in acquiring the equipment they need while: